xubingyue/avocadodb/Documentation/Books/Manual/GettingStarted/Installing/Windows.md

 Windows
 =======

-The default installation directory is *C:\Program Files\ArangoDB-3.x.x*.
+The default installation directory is *C:\Program Files\AvocadoDB-3.x.x*.
 During the installation process you may change this.
-In the following description we will assume that ArangoDB has been installed in the location *&lt;ROOTDIR&gt;*.
+In the following description we will assume that AvocadoDB has been installed in the location *&lt;ROOTDIR&gt;*.

 You have to be careful when choosing an installation directory.
 You need either write permission to this directory or you need to modify the configuration file